 With a 20-year career in the music industry as a Musician, Producer, Singer, Composer and Lyricist, Melissa Indot’s intrinsic affinity with music created the Intuitive Music Programming (IMP) concept in September 2016.
 IMP is a "healing with music" modality.
 Her work helps clients tap into their playful side, feel empowered and balanced in times of stress.
 Melissa spends much of her time traveling the world.
 As a digital nomad she is accustomed to familiarising herself and settling in at different locations around the world.
 Her parents were expats and also hosted expats during her Father's time at Shell when she was growing up.
 Melissa's website is www.intuitivemusicprogramming.com.

 A German-French psychologist, psychotherapist (CBT) and PhD, Sonia has been living a location independent life as a digital nomad for the past four years while working as an online therapist, providing online counselling to expats and other globally mobile clients in German, French and English.
 Growing up with two languages and cultures herself she experienced the challenges and advantages of the mobile and international life from an early age.
 After finishing her PhD in clinical psychology she decided to take a break and travel the world.
 However, instead of returning home afterwards she decided to start an online private counselling practice and has been traveling the world ever since.
-In 2017 alone she has been to (and worked from)12 different countries, from Australia, to Europe all the way to Latin America.
+In 2018 alone she went to (and worked from)12 different countries, from Australia, to Europe all the way to Latin America.
 Her website is www.sonia-jaeger.com.

 Adrian Jefferson Chofor is the owner of Aspire2Inspire Transformational Practice LLC.
 As a global personal and business transformation strategist, she specializes in helping women figure out their WHY and empowers the WILL so that they can move forward powerfully and WIN!
 Adrian’s personal journey from abused child to audaciously happy and successful entrepreneur has been inspiring women worldwide to live a joyful, purpose-driven life.
 The former expatriate and travel enthusiast knows the struggles and joys of ‘living out of a suitcase’ supports the frustrated newly-minted nomads and fellow expatriates with successful strategies to acclimate to moving and living abroad.
 Adrian is an award-winning international speaker and #1 international bestselling author of two co-authored books, including her recently "Aspire to Your Greatness" which has been nominated for an Indie Author Legacy Award (IALA).
 She is married, the mother of two beautiful children, and resides in the Bay Area in northern California.